containerum/containerum-docs/content/kubernetes/installation/2certificates.md

 ### Distribution of certificates for clients and servers

-Apply the traditional naming scheme to certificate files:
+If you used cfssl to generate the certificates, apply the traditional naming scheme to certificate files:

 ```bash
 {{< highlight bash >}}